kongware/ftor/README.md

 ## Reactive Paragidm

-The reactive programming is great to handle user events. ftor embraces the paradigm by implementing the observable protocol.
+Reactive programming is great to handle user events. ftor embraces the paradigm by implementing the observable protocol.

 ## Iteration Protocols and Generator Functions